 - User research gathers and consolidates the knowledge directly from the users and detects so far unidentified opportunities and feeds it into the innovation process.
 A powerful method for this is contextual design.

-A simple way to present the consolidated information is an experience map.
+A simple way to present the consolidated information is an experience map and user journeys.
 Such a map can show where in the user’s journey the company is involved, does a great job and consequentially wins new customers.
 It can also give insights about where the company isn’t involved at all or even worse, does a lousy job and looses customers.